 Public transport in Greece is generally very good and the same is true in this area.
 Frequent bus services run to the area from the centre of Athens.

 The secluded monastery is just as beautiful on the inside as it is on the outside.
 Its exteriors are filled with ornate furnishings and vibrant frescoes that depict various scenes from the Bible.

-The charming cafe that sits adjacent to the monastery is a perfect place to stop and enjoy a Greek coffee and a slice of spanakopita in a beautiful woodland setting.
+The charming cafe that sits adjacent to the monastery is a perfect place to stop and enjoy a Greek coffee and a Greek pastry in a beautiful woodland setting.
 If you wish to hike a little further, it is possible to continue walking to the peak of Mount Hymettus, passing the Asteriou Monastery along the way.

 Mount Parnitha is the tallest mountain in Southern Greece.
 It looms above Athens, just an hour away from the city limits of the Greek capital.

 There are various hiking trails that twist and turn through the foothills of Parnitha.
 Hikers of every age and fitness level will find a route suitable for them.